-- 6.5.1.
+6.5.1.
 Tourism in the Borough has traditionally depended upon the business market and visits to friends and relatives.
 The high environmental quality of the Borough raises the potential to expand the tourism sector.
-This is recognised in the Barrow Port Area Action Plan and the Cumbria Local Enterprise Partnership's Strategic Economic Plan (The Four Pronged Attack). - 6.5.2.
+This is recognised in the Barrow

+- Port Area Action Plan and the Cumbria Local Enterprise Partnership's Strategic Economic Plan (The Four Pronged Attack). - 6.5.2.
 The Borough forms part of the wider Morecambe Bay area, which is the largest continuous intertidal area in Britain.
+In 2015 the Bay area saw 15.36 million tourism visits and a total of £811 million was generated within the local economy through visitor and tourism business expenditure.
+Visitor numbers increased by 3.3% between 2013 and 2015 (Morecambe Bay Partnership). - 6.5.3.
 The Bay supports 224,000 wintering waterfowl and 20,000 breeding birds^{30.} Heritage lottery funding (£2.9 million) was received by the Morecambe Bay Partnership in 2013 to fund the Headlands to Headspace scheme which encourages people to explore the bay.
-As part of the scheme, a 124 mile cycleway from Glasson Dock in Lancashire linking with Walney Island has been created. - 6.5.3.
+As part of the scheme, an 81 mile cycleway starting on Walney and running around The Bay to Glasson Dock in Lancashire has been created. - 6.5.4.
 The England Coast Path will establish a National Trail around England's entire Coast, with the North West section from Gretna in the North to the Welsh Border following the coastline around the borough boundary.
 Development of walking and cycle routes through the borough serve both an attraction and source of income as there will be increased visitor spending from walkers and cyclists.
-Potential also exists for a large scale visitor attraction themed around the area's energy sector and environmental resources.
+Potential also exists for a large scale visitor attraction themed around the area's energy sector and environmental resources. - 6.5.5.
+Aside from the Borough's coastal location and diverse natural environment, it has plenty of other facilities to offer potential visitors and has a growing number of visitor attractions.
+The area also benefits from its close proximity to the Lake District National Park.
+The Borough is seeking to expand its potential for tourism, not only on the basis of its ecologically rich coastline and proximity to the Lake District, but also upon its industrial heritage. - 6.5.6.
+The Council is keen to expand on the town centre's retail offer and the development of the evening economy offering entertainment for residents and visitors, and this is expanded further upon in the Retail Chapter. - 6.5.7.
+Sustainable tourism will be promoted, however as many of the existing tourist attractions are in sensitive environments, such as Furness Abbey and Piel Island, it is vital that they are managed carefully in order to avoid harm to these environments and the people living there.